 Easter Island's Rongorongo Writings

-Easter Island has many strange mysteries associated with it, from the large moai statues (once believed to be only heads, they have now been proven to be entire figures) to the theory that the entire island was once used by extraterrestrials as a means to communicate.
+Easter Island has many strange mysteries associated with it.
+The large moai statues are the most famous, but some people that the entire island was once used by extraterrestrials as a means to communicate as well.

 But there is still another strange mystery linked to the famous Polynesian lands - an intricate series of glyphs believed to be writing or proto-writing, an earlier form of communication based on symbols rather than characters.